shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 └── README.md
 ```

 > **Note:** The Power BI project file is intentionally not included in the public repository.
-The repository focuses on the portfolio presentation, documentation, screenshots, and analytical methodology.
+The repository focuses on the portfolio presentation, documentations, screenshots, and analytical methodology.

 ---